Student Handbook - Immunization Policy

 Exception To Immunization Requirement

 The exceptions to Section C requirements concerning immunization against measles, mumps, and rubella are as follows:

 - If a licensed physician or nurse practitioner certifies that such immunization is detrimental to the student’s health or otherwise medically contraindicated;

 - If immunization is contrary to the student’s genuine and sincere religious beliefs; OR

 - If a student is born prior to January 1, 1957; that student does not need to provide proof of immunization to measles, mumps, and rubella because they are considered to have developed immunity.

-The Health Center shall send to each new student who has paid a deposit to attend Union College and each returning student who is not in compliance with any aspect of this Policy all the information, forms, and instructions necessary to come into compliance.
+The Health Center provides each new student who has paid a deposit to attend Union College and each returning student who is not in compliance with any aspect of this Policy all the information, and instructions necessary to come into compliance.
+This information can be found on our website http://www.union.edu/offices/health-counseling/health/requirements/.
 Any questions about this policy or procedures should be addressed to: